 Fifth grade writers will use writing as a tool for learning and communicating, to offer and support opinions, demonstrate understanding of the subjects they are studying, and convey real and imagined experiences and events across all disciplines.
 They will learn that a key purpose of writing is to communicate clearly to an external, sometimes unfamiliar audience.
 Additionally, they will begin to adapt the form and content of their writing to accomplish a particular task or purpose.
 5th grader writers will develop the capacity to build knowledge on a subject through research projects and learn to respond analytically to literary and informational sources.
 To meet these goals, students will devote significant time and effort to writing and publishing numerous pieces over short and extended time frames throughout the year.

 Problem solving with real-world scenarios is woven throughout the curriculum.
 Students will be immersed in the following mathematical practices: making sense of problems and persevering in solving them, modeling with mathematics, reasoning abstractly and quantitatively, constructing viable arguments, critiquing the reasoning of others, using appropriate tools strategically, looking for and making use of structure, and attending to precision.History curriculum will focus on geography and American history.
 Students will begin studies with geography, Early Americans and the American Revolution and continue through the Civil War and Reconstruction period.
 The study of these events will include historical documents in addition to current events.

-Throughout these units, students focus on the skills of useful and accurate note-taking, reporting, processing information, thinking critically, making decisions, solving problems, interpreting charts/graphics, analyzing research, and communicating information.
+Throughout these units, students focus on: useful and accurate note-taking, reporting, processing information, thinking critically, making decisions, solving problems, interpreting charts/graphics, analyzing research, and communicating information.
 Students will determine the differences between facts and opinions and answer data-based questions using primary and secondary sources to support their findings.